HuddleEng/Muppeteer/README.md

 [PhantomCSS](https://github.com/Huddle/PhantomCSS), which runs visual comparisons of images in a (deprecated) [PhantomJS](http://phantomjs.org/) world.

+**This framework is in beta pre-release.
+While in beta, it is subject to breaking changes.
+There is also little test coverage as of yet.
+This is in progress.
+It is not recommended for use in production while in beta.**

 - ## [Configuration](#configuration-1)
     - ### [CLI](#cli-1)
     - ### [Configuration function](#configuration-function-1)